 I will illustrate the Sheriff’s Department’s shortcomings by way of comparison.
 The Tucson Police Department, like most law enforcement agencies across the nation, allows records searches to be performed through entry in the database of an individual’s name and date of birth.
 These name-based searches permit the identification of relevant police reports that otherwise would not have been discovered.
 I have personally witnessed innumerable instances in which locating records through name-based searches has meant the difference between a person being exonerated of a serious crime as opposed to serving a lengthy and unjust prison sentence.
 That the Pima County Sheriff’s Department fails to conduct such name-based searches constitutes a grievous impediment to justice being served.

 I cannot stress enough the importance of identifying incident reports using an individual’s name to conduct the search.
 It is essential to mounting an effective defense against criminal allegations, which our constitution guarantees.
-The Pima County Sheriff’s Department offers addressed-based searches – which allow reports associated with a particular address to be identified – yet has failed to articulate why it cannot provide name-based searches as well.
+The Pima County Sheriff’s Department offers address-based searches – which allow reports associated with a particular address to be identified – yet has failed to articulate why it cannot provide name-based searches as well.
 It is easy to see why address-based searches alone are insufficient: an individual could be a career criminal yet an address-based search would not reveal this fact so long as the individual was shrewd enough to commit his crimes in some location other than his own home.

 Although the stakes are obviously highest in connection with a criminal prosecution, the importance of name-based searches is in no way limited to that context.
 When it comes to identifying and locating salient facts and key witnesses, the ability to search by name is critical in any litigation, whether it be criminal or civil in nature.